Keeping well in the cold: what you can do

 - are not able to move around easily

-Overnight in winter, it’s a good idea to keep your bedroom at this temperature too and to wear warm nightclothes.
+It’s a good idea to keep your bedroom to at least 18°C (64°F) and to wear warm nightclothes.
 Keep your bedroom window closed on a winter’s night.
 Breathing in cold air can increase the risk of respiratory infections.

 Keep warm by wearing layers of clothing when it’s cold.
-This traps warm air better than one bulky layer.
-Thermal underwear can be very useful, along with woollen tights and socks.
+These trap warm air better than one bulky layer.
+Thermal underwear can be very useful, along with woollen tights, socks and even a hat.
 Have a blanket or shawl to hand as well.

 Have lots of hot drinks and at least one hot meal a day if you can.
 Eating regularly helps keep your energy levels up during the winter.